Woman Takes Old Dog Into No-Pets-Allowed Store Because The Outside Temperatures Could Damage Its Health, Gets No Understanding From Workers There

 The Emotional Bond Between Owners and Pets

 The situation involving the elderly dog highlights the significant emotional bond that exists between pets and their owners.
-According to Dr. James Serpell, an expert in animal behavior, the attachment that people develop with their pets can greatly influence their decisions and actions.
+The attachment that people develop with their pets can greatly influence their decisions and actions.
 In this case, the owner’s decision to bring the dog into a no-pets-allowed store may stem from a deep-seated belief that their pet’s well-being is paramount.

 Sick dogs shouldn't be in public, just like sick humans.

-If OP's dog's sick, she should avoid bringing him inside a shop.
+If OP's dog is sick, she should avoid bringing him inside a shop.

 Regulations are binding for all individuals, regardless of whether the circumstances are unfavorable.